stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

   * <MODEL>.cfg: basic model configuration
   * <MODEL>-<LABEL>.cfg: configuration considering the goal '<LABEL>'

-For example, the Thermostat controller with ODE dynamics of our paper is placed under the directory 'benchmarks/paper/thm-ode' as follows:
+For example, the autonomous car model with polynomial dynamics of our paper is placed under the directory 'benchmarks/paper/car-poly' as follows:

-- benchmarks/paper/thm-ode
+- benchmarks/paper/car-poly
-  * thm.model: a thermostat controller model
+  * car.model: a model of an autonomus driving of two cars
-  * thm.cfg: basic model configuration
+  * car.cfg: basic model configuration
-  * thm-f1.cfg: configuration considering the goal 'f1'
+  * car-f1.cfg: configuration considering the goal 'f1'
-  * thm-f2.cfg: configuration considering the goal 'f2'
+  * car-f2.cfg: configuration considering the goal 'f2'
-  * thm-f3.cfg: configuration considering the goal 'f3'
+  * car-f3.cfg: configuration considering the goal 'f3'

 Additional models and configuration files are placed under the directory 'benchmarks/additional/'